microsoft/adfsToolbox/diagnosticsModule/README.md

 2. `Get-AdfsServerConfiguration`: This command takes a snapshot of the AD FS farm configuration and relevant dependencies
 3. `Test-AdfsServerToken`: This command verifies if you can reach AD FS service and get a token issued for the credentials supplied or the identity under which the cmdlet is run
 4. `Test-AdfsServerHealth`: This command performs health checks of the server.
 The health checks are role-specific (WAP or AD FS)
+5. `Export-AdfsDiagnosticFile`: This command runs diagnostics on your AD FS server and generates a diagnostic file for use with the AD FS Help Diagnostic Analyzer Tool (https://adfshelp.microsoft.com/DiagnosticsAnalyzer)

 ## Get-AdfsSystemInformation